RRZE-HPC/GHOST/doxygen/heterogeneity.md

 If a process is of ::GHOST_TYPE_WORK, the data of a #ghost_densemat resides on host memory only.
 On the other side, if a process is of ::GHOST_TYPE_CUDA, a #ghost_densemat will be allocated on the device if not specified otherwise.
-For easy exchange of densemat data between host and device, densemats will automatically get duplicated to the host/device memory if ghost_densemat_upload() or ghost_densemat_download() get called and ::GHOST_DENSEMAT_NOT_RELOCATE is not set.
+For easy exchange of densemat data between host and device, densemats will automatically get duplicated to the host/device memory if ghost_densemat_upload() or ghost_densemat_download() get called and ::GHOST_DENSEMAT_NOT_RELOCATE is not set in the densemat traits.

-If all #ghost_densemat is present on both ::GHOST_LOCATION_DEVICE and ::GHOST_LOCATION_HOST,

-Note that all numerical kernels on the densemat will be executed on the device in this case.

-This behaviour can be changed by setting the according flags ::GHOST_DENSEMAT_HOST and ::GHOST_DENSEMAT_DEVICE at creation time.
+If a densemat, which is the result of any numerical operation, is present on both the host and the device, the computation will be carried out on the device per default.
+This behavior can be changed by setting the ghost_densemat_traits::compute_at field.